The right credit card can be cheaper than a line of credit

 1) Never use the same credit card for purchases and cash advances.
 The low-interest-rate only applies to cash advances, not to purchases.
 If you only pay the minimum amount during the low-interest period and end up using the card for purchases, you will have to pay the card in full, or your purchases will not be considered as paid.
 Interest on outstanding balances for purchases will be at 20 to 30% and since your payment is now being split against cash advances and purchases, you will likely trigger the high rate on the cash advances as well as you can never pay the amount owing without paying off the card in full.

 2) Always have a back-up plan.
 When the promotional rate ends, you need to be able to transfer the outstanding balance to another low-cost form of financing or have the cash available to pay off the loan.
 Otherwise, the interest rate will flip to the normal rate and you will be paying 20 to 30%.

 3) The cards with 0% interest often have an upfront administration fee of 1 to 2% of the balance borrowed.
 If you can borrow for a year at 0% but with an admin fee of 1%, the overall rate is 1%.
 If you only borrow for 3 months with an admin fee of 1%, you are actually borrowing at a rate of 4% p.a.
 That may not be such a good deal.

 4) Watch dates carefully.
-If you don’t pay the card off in full on the end of the promotional date, you will flip to the higher rate.
+If you don’t pay the card off in full at the end of the promotional date, you will flip to the higher rate.

-While many people use these promotional rates to their advantage, the banks are hoping that you slip up so that they can get the higher rate ultimately.”
+While many people use these promotional rates to their advantage, the banks are hoping that you slip up so that they can get a higher rate ultimately.